ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/sending-a-message-to-a-service.md

     - The call to the backend is done using a remote method call expression (using `->`), which distinguishes network calls from normal method calls.
 [Client data binding](https://ballerina.io/learn/by-example/http-client-data-binding/) is used to directly try and bind the JSON response on success to the expected array of records.

-    - Use the `is` check to decide the response based on the response to the client call.
-If the client call was successful and the respond payload was an array of `Doctor` records (as expected), then directly return the array from the resource.
+    - Use the `is` check to decide the response based on the response to the backend call.
+If the backend call was successful and the response payload was an array of `Doctor` records (as expected), then directly return the array from the resource.

-    - If the request fails, send an `http:NotFound` response if the client call failed with a `4xx` status code or send an `http:InternalServerError` response for other failures.
+    - If the backend call fails, send an `http:NotFound` response if the client call failed with a `4xx` status code or send an `http:InternalServerError` response for other failures.

 You have successfully developed the required service.